DamoM73/anvil-python-tutorials/06_create_home_form.md

 Almost time to start making our website, but before we do, there is one last concept we need to understand.

 Looking at our **[wireframes](./03_studyM8_design.md)** you will notice that they all look very similar.
 The top bar, and the side menu all look the same, it is only the main content in the grey centre panel that changes.
-As the user navigatges from one page to another, we could just send the entire page's data each time, but this is extremely inefficient.
+As the user navigates from one page to another, we could just send the entire page's data each time, but this is extremely inefficient.

-In our frontend backend diagram, it is the communitication over the internet between frontend and backend (the lightening bolt) that is the slowest.
+In our frontend backend diagram, it is the communication over the internet between frontend and backend (the lightening bolt) that is the slowest.

 ![frontend backend](./assets/img/02/frontend_backend.png)